-The Company will provide notice in the event of a planned or expected disruption in the facilities or services used by persons with disabilities.
+The Company will provide notice in the event of a planned or unexpected disruption in the facilities or services usually used by persons with disabilities.
 This notice will include information with respect to the reason for the disruption, how long the disruption is expected to last, and a description of any alternative facilities or services if available.

 The notice will be posed in a conspicuous place on the premises.